 MPG will make distributions to Unitholders on a quarterly basis in arrears or such other time as MPG is permitted to do so under the Trust Deed.
 Anticipated distributions for future periods will be sourced from net Trust income.
-The distribution for the quarter ending 30 June 2019 is be at the pro rata rate of 8.00% per annum.
+The distribution for the quarter ended 30 June 2019 will be \$0.02 pro-rata per unit representing a return of 8% per annum.